 - Commentary, Newsgathering and Privacy Rights, 1999 Annual Survey of American Law 207

 Nathan represents media clients in First Amendment, intellectual property, and entertainment law cases in trial and appellate courts throughout every region of the country.
 He also provides pre-broadcast and pre-publication counseling to a wide range of print and web publishers, television networks, and film producers.

 Nathan’s litigation practice covers a variety of issues for media clients, and has included successfully defending ESPN in defamation suits brought by major sports personalities, representing producers and broadcasters of reality television programs such as Dog the Bounty Hunter and Wife Swap in the defense of right of publicity lawsuits, as well as the producers of award-winning documentaries like NY Med and Under the Gun.
 Nathan also regularly defends the news media against government efforts to curtail or punish journalism, including advising The Guardian concerning its reporting about documents released by WikiLeaks, defending New York Times, Associated Press, Los Angeles Times, and Baltimore Sun journalists resisting subpoenas for confidential sources, obtaining access to information for news organizations in high-profile criminal matters such as the trial of “Scooter” Libby and the special prosecutor’s investigation of former President Clinton.
 Nathan has also litigated numerous copyright and trademark disputes, including successfully defending ABC News in several novel lawsuits testing the limits of copyright law doctrines such as fair use and equitable estoppel.

 Chambers USA has reported that Nathan has been praised for having “one of the most impressive legal minds I’ve ever encountered,” and that he is “the ideal guy to go to with a complicated question that looks impossible to answer.”
-Indeed, Best Lawyers reports that “Nathan marries an encyclopedic knowledge of the law with a practical, client-friendly approach to each matter.”
+Indeed, Best Lawyers has reported that “Nathan marries an encyclopedic knowledge of the law with a practical, client-friendly approach to each matter.”
 Nathan recently served as the President of the Defense Counsel Section of the Media Law Resource Center, the largest national organization of media defense counsel, and is a member of the Governing Committee of the ABA Forum on Communications Law.